Role of MDM in logistics and transportation

 However, the incorporation of technologies like smartphones, tablets, laptops, and desktop systems at such a massive scale is causing several security and administrative issues.
 The huge number of unmanaged devices puts the company’s data and reputation at stake.
 In such a scenario, Mobile Device Management (MDM) tool emerges as a promising technology in terms of providing remote device management system in compliance with organizations’ policies and procedures.

-Some of the applications of MDM in transportation and logistics are discussed below.
+Some of the MDM services in transportation and logistics are discussed below.

 With the ever-increasing organizational setup and infrastructure, it becomes cumbersome for administrators to keep track of the device fleet all the time.
 In this scenario, Mobile Device Management (MDM) tool plays a pivotal role as it is helpful in determining where the corporate’s assets are present at a particular time.
 It supports the transportation and logistics industry in the following ways: